IABTechLab/uid2docs/docs/sharing/sharing-implementing.md

 <!-- The basic steps for sharing UID2 sharing tokens within the ad tech ecosystem are as follows: -->

-## Steps to Implement Sharing: Account Setup
+## Steps to Implement Sharing: UID2 Portal Account Setup

-In the UID2 Portal, the sender and the receiver must set up an account and then configure their sharing permissions.
+In the UID2 Portal, the sender and the receiver must set up an account, and the sender must configure sharing permissions.

 The sender only needs to set up sharing permission once for each receiver or participant type.
 However, if you want to add new sharing permissions or change existing ones, you'll need to go back to adjust your settings.